Hadronic scattering in (1+1)D SU(2) lattice gauge theory from tensor networks: SU(2) lattice gauge theory in (1+1)D

 Moving to the baryon (and anti-baryon) sectors, one can form the lightest states by creating a single baryon, i.e. a diquark state in a color singlet $\psi^a(x) \psi^b(x) \propto \varepsilon^{ab}$.
 Again, its mass reads, at leading power,

 One can find further excitations of the baryon by delocalizing one of the quarks to a different site; however lighter states exist with an odd number of baryon/anti-baryons.

 As a result of these considerations, one has that, at strong coupling, $M_m/M_b \approx 1+ 3(ga)^2/(16 ma)$; this relation reasonably describes the tensor network result shown in Fig.~\ref{fig:Mm_o_Mb} by computing the energy gap of stationary wavepackets.
 Note that the mass degeneracy of these two states is well expected due to the global SU($2$) (Pauli--G\"{u}rsey) symmetry in the continuum (for a single quark flavor), which is broken on the lattice, see e.g.~\cite{Hamer:1981yq}.
+The same setup can also be used to study various properties of the baryon at zero temperature and finite density~\cite{Hayata:2023pkw}.

 Finally, it is worth clarifying why in the numerical simulations of the $B=0$ sector the first excited state is the meson with a gauge link, rather than the $B\bar B$ configuration discussed above.
 From the strong-coupling expansion one indeed expects the two candidate lowest states to have schematic masses as presented above, such that, parametrically, the diquark--anti-diquark state need not pay the electric flux cost associated with the meson string.
 However, this counting neglects important lattice effects.
 First, the $B\bar B$ state necessarily involves \emph{four} fermions, hence carries a bare mass contribution $4m$ that for realistic parameters can be larger than the mesonic contribution $2m+ \tfrac{3}{8} ag^2$.
 Second, while the meson is realized as a simple nearest-neighbour excitation with a single gauge link, the $B\bar B$ state requires delocalizing two diquarks across different sites in order to be gauge invariant, which introduces additional kinetic corrections $\mathcal{O}(1/(ag)^2)$.
 These effects push $M_{B\bar B}$ above $M_m$ at finite lattice spacing.
 Finally, from a variational perspective, the meson has a much larger overlap with the local Hilbert space basis, so it is naturally identified as the lowest $B=0$ eigenstate.